surifirstpin/biplus_documentation/docs/User_Reports.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/analyse_ur.png)

-From the consolidated list of Dimensions (Grey Colour Fields) and Measure (Orange Colour Fields)  select the fields for which you want to retreive data for a report.
+From the consolidated list of Dimensions (Grey Colour Fields) and Measure (Orange Colour Fields)  select the fields for which you want to retrieve data for a report.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTIzNzU5NjNdfQ==
+eyJoaXN0b3J5IjpbMTg4MTMyNTc4OV19
 -->